Deck Installation Tips: Installing Decking Over Sleepers

 First, the narrower width allows for more deck fastening per square foot of surface area.
 For example 5/4 x 4 decking provides more than 25% more fastening than 5/4 x 6 decking would provide in the same space.
 Secondly, narrower deck boards provide considerably more ventilation area than narrower deck boards.
 For example, 5/4x4 deck boards will afford more than 50% more ventilation than 5/4x6 deck boards.
 Over the years we have had extremely successful results with 5/4x4 Ipe decking, 5/4x4 Cumaru decking and 5/4x4 Machiche hardwood decking.

-In summary, we remind you to always work with the forces of nature when installing decking over sleepers:
+In summary, always work with the forces of nature when installing decking over sleepers:

 1. Design your substructure to properly drain, and planning the layout of sleepers to work with the force of gravity.